bost-ty/bost-ty/README.md

 - Bird Suite
   - A frontend-based Twitch analytics app that enables event tagging, knows the difference between a "viewer" and a "chatter", and makes it simple to find out what makes people join and watch a Twitch livestream.

-A lot of my *really funly* work is client-based and so isn't public on GitHub, but I hope you'll take a look around my projects/repos and see what looks cool to you.
+A lot of my *really fun* work is client-based and so isn't public on GitHub, but I hope you'll take a look around my projects/repos and see what looks cool to you.

 Thanks!